Zach Banner: Personal life

 Banner's words gained traction on social media, and he received messages from people who felt the impact of his words on a personal level, sharing that his message made them cry.
+One donor, Stephen Feingold, the grandson of a Jewish immigrant from Lithuania who lived in Mississippi, in the 1910s purchased a cotton farm based on share cropping, the way that the South continued its racist policies after the Civil War.
+Feingold stated that he felt a moral obligation to give money to help the black community.

 Banner's B3 Foundation, which supports Black and Brown youth in Tacoma, Los Angeles, and Guam, quickly received an outpouring of support, receiving more than $60,000 in donations, most in increments of $18, a Jewish tradition honoring the numeric value assigned to Hebrew letters that mean "life" (chai).
 Banner said: "It's just really, really powerful to know that in response to sticking my neck out, they have not only put their arm around me and said, 'We appreciate it.
 We got your back as well'.
 I'm ready for that challenge, to be able to stand in solidarity with the Jewish community as I am also trying to uplift my own through the Black Lives Matter, and the Black and brown people."
 Jews across the nation invited him to Shabbat dinners, and a number sent him fresh baked challah bread in the mail.
 He said: "I made the video to defend my friends.
-I didn’t expect the whole Jewish community to have my back."
-He added: "I’m talking to rabbis and going downtown to the Tree of Life synagogue that had the shooting, to look at the kids and say, ‘Hey, I got your back.’
-That’s my job, as Zach Banner, moving forward."
+I didn't expect the whole Jewish community to have my back."
+He added: "I'm talking to rabbis and going downtown to the Tree of Life synagogue that had the shooting, to look at the kids and say, 'Hey, I got your back.'
+That's my job, as Zach Banner, moving forward."